„The Right to the Island – Venetians reclaiming the city in times of overtourism and climate change„

 The focus of the research is to collect visions and strategies for the Future of Venice based on the perspectives of it inhabitants: as members of citizen’s initiatives, researchers, the municipality, local politics and entrepreneurs.
-During my field research in Summer 2019, 2020 and September 2021 been conducted a series qualitative interviews with activists of citizen initiatives, spatial planners, urban researchers and expats.
+During my field research in Summer 2019, 2020 and September 2021 been conducted a series of qualitative interviews with activists of citizen initiatives, spatial planners, urban researchers and expats.
 Moreover, various participatory observations, social media analyses and urban explorations have been realised.
-My research questions are: „How are Venetians reclaiming their right to the city?“ and linked to that “how are the activities of local resistance are reshaping the decision making processes?”
-The starting point for my research was: “How can we support a development for a social sustainable and vibrant city and the needs of the inhabitants of Venice?”
+My research questions are: „How are Venetians reclaiming their right to the city?“ and linked to that “how are the activities of local resistance reshaping the decision-making processes?”
+The starting point for my research was: “How can we support the development for a socially sustainable and vibrant city and the needs of the inhabitants of Venice?”

-My research interest is to work on the questions of the right to the city and thereby linked to it to find future strategies and imaginations for Venice from the perspective of its inhabitants, researchers, planers and political actors.
-My field contacts brought me in contact to local initiatives such as the citizens’ initiative `La vida` movement reclaiming the “anticoteatro di anatomia”, the movement #nograndenavi, Fridays for future in Venice un altra citta possibile and Assemblea sociale per la casa ASC Venezia Mestre.
+My research interest is to work on the questions of the right to the city and thereby linked to it to find future strategies and imaginations for Venice from the perspective of its inhabitants, researchers, planners and political actors.
+My field contacts brought me in contact with local initiatives such as the citizens’ initiative `La vida` movement reclaiming the “anticoteatro di anatomia”, the movement #nograndenavi, Fridays for future in Venice un altra citta possibile and Assemblea sociale per la casa ASC Venezia Mestre.